-Teaches or Lectures in These Online Courses: Financing and Distributing Independent Films Law.
+Teaches or Lectures in These Online Courses: Financing and Distributing Independent Films Law; Entertainment Law.

 Since 1992, Michael Blaha has been a sole practitioner specializing in entertainment transactions and litigation.
 His litigation practice focuses on intellectual property claims, with a particular emphasis on motion picture and television copyright infringement and contract disputes.
 His transactional clients include independent producers, actors, writers, directors, and musicians.
 He is also a producer's representative for independent films and television programs.